We will start accepting time off requests for blocks 4 - 7 at 12:30 pm on Wednesday, August 19, 2020.

-ICU Kingston will no longer be taking "special circumstances requests" tha span over 2 cnsecutive weeks within oe bloc.
+ICU Kingston is not taking "special circumstances requests" that span over 2 consecutive weeks within one block.

 If a resident will require this amount of time off (i.e. for a life event), that they reschedule their ICU rotation to another time.
 Approving and accommodating for these events has proven to be challenging within their unit und strains their ability to give all rotating residents equal opportunity to take vacation.

 The timeline for accepting requests: Vacation Requests in Critical Care 20202021

 If you are sick and unable to come into work, you must inform ALL of the following people immediately:

 - Your attending physician and the senior medical resident / fellow on your team

 If you are ON CALL that night, or if you anticipate being unable to complete a future call shift due to illness, you are expected to make every attempt to arrange to a call switch with another resident.
 Once you have found a resident to cover your call shift, notify your team, one of the Chief Residents and Claudia Trost, who will update switchboard and the relevant wards.

 If you do not hear back from one of the Chief residents regarding your absence and/or call shift, it is possible that we have not seen or received your email as we are on service as well and do not check emails frequently throughout the day.
 In this situation, please page the chief-in-charge for that week (our pager numbers are emailed out with the call schedule).